foundersandcoders/coursebook/src/course/syllabus/tfb/week 3/analysis-definition.md

 # Research Analysis & Definition (2.5 Hours)

+## How do we conduct research analysis?

+Research analysis is split into 3 - 15 minute sessions:

+1. **SUMMARISE** the notes your product owner shares with you from their user research.
+2. **REFLECT** on themes that summarise the notes from the first step.
+3. **ANALYSE** the themes from the second step and ask "What does this mean?"

 ## What will we do in this session?

 - Summarise the research under specific headings (15 minutes)